One of the easiest ways to monetize your blog is to use affiliate links.

 How Do You Sign Up for LinkShare?

 Fill out the form by clicking here.
-You’ll need to add your contact information as well as website information.
+You’ll need to add your contact information as well as your website information.

 ShareASale